2020 Nissan Armada Pros vs Cons

 Many SUV manufacturers now include Android Auto and Apple Car Play as connectivity standards.
 The 2020 Nissan Armada goes one step further.
 Its NissanConnect Services packages allows the driver to interact with some of the vehicle's features through Amazon Alexa or Google Assistant.
 Therefore, consumers can remote lock or start the Armada via voice recognition.

-Reasons Not to Buy a 2020 Nissan Armada – The Cons
+Reasons You May Not Like the 2020 Nissan Armada – The Cons

 1. Limited Engine Choices